baristanunal/CS319Project/README.md

 * Host institution failed to open the course for Erasmus student, (pre approval process starts again).

 ## Build Instructions
+We used the iText library and person who will build our application should have the iText library in his/her computer.
+The iText can be downloaded from this [link](https://search.maven.org/search?q=a:itextpdf).
+After you visit the this webpage you should download the iTextPdf ( select the com.itextpdf and then select jar).
+In the absence of this library, the program will possibly crash.

 To run backend:
 Download Intellij Ultimate edition.